ka-ching-as/ka-ching-episerver-app/README.md

 ## Ideas for future versions

 - Handling of custom properties on products and variations.
+- Handling of tax data per product.
+- Bundles and packages.
 - Synchronization of stock values to Ka-ching.
 - Synchronization of campaigns.
+- Synchronization of markets and default taxes